ROBYN STANTON WERKHOVEN

 Since November 2009 Robyn is an exhibiting member with Portrait Artists Australia.

-For the past eight years Eric & Robyn Werkhoven have collaborated on a unique series of drawings and paintings celebrating everyday life “exploring the world of human caprice, with sheer delight and a touch of irony” for exhibitions in Australia and Europe.
+For the past years Eric & Robyn Werkhoven have collaborated on a unique series of drawings and paintings celebrating everyday life “exploring the world of human caprice, with sheer delight and a touch of irony” for exhibitions in Australia and Europe.

 Their collaborative paintings on fabric were selected for Art / Fashion Event in Basel Switzerland, 15 world artists, T –SHIRT CULT 2010.